Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

 for some suitable constant $C$, then we get much closer to the drag from the simulations.
 For $C_1=1.4$ this is shown in Figure~\ref{fig:2dsteadytests}e.
 Moreover, using \eqref{newkly} as opposed to $F_{\text{KLP}}$ gives a valid result for lower Froude numbers when $F_{\text{KLP}}$ is negative (and thus unphysical).

 We also ran a few tests with rotation added to the high Froude number simulations.
 In this case, the stress was unstable and increased by several fold.
 Upon analysing the simulation data, we found that for these cases significant mixing occurred downslope, and gradually reduced the downstream stratification to zero.
-This phenomena is reminiscent of atmospheric downslope windstorms, which can occur near large-scale topography on land (see \citep[e.g.,][]{peltier1979evolution,scinocca2000parametrization}.
-However, this dramatic effect was only observed in our two-dimensional tests, since in three-dimensions the presence of a lateral flow helps to stabilise the stratification.
-Therefore, such effects are mostly unphysical and we have not attempted to parametrise them here.
+This phenomena is reminiscent of atmospheric downslope windstorms, which can occur near large-scale topography on land \citep[see e.g.,][]{peltier1979evolution,scinocca2000parametrization}.
+However, this effect was far less dramatic in our three-dimensional simulations, where the presence of a lateral flow helps to stabilise the stratification.
+Such effects are thus likely to be rare in practice, mostly restricted to ridge-like structures.
+Rather than attempting to parametrise this non-linear phenomena here, we instead refer the reader to the recent work of \citet{zemskova2022energetics}.
+Here, the energetics of a steady rotating flow over tall topography is analysed in detail, and used to help explain observations in the Southern Ocean by \citet{cusack2020observed}.